Skip to main content

 • When to Go: Autumn is the golden season.
 The rice has been harvested, the air is crisp, and the heavy, warming flavors of Panissa feel like a warm blanket.

-• The Perfect Pairing: Don’t even think about ordering a white wine.
-You need the tannins of a Bramaterra or a Gattinara to cut through the richness of the salami and beans.
+• The Perfect Pairing: You need the tannins of a Gattinara to cut through the richness of the salami and beans.
+It is a match made in Piedmontese heaven.

 • Beyond the Plate: Take a moment to visit the Abbazia di Sant’Andrea.
-It is one of the most beautiful examples of Romanesque-Gothic architecture in Italy, and it stands as a testament to the wealth that rice brought to this region centuries ago.
+It is one of the most beautiful examples of Romanesque-Gothic architecture in Italy.

-Vercelli reminds us that the best travel experiences aren’t found in a guidebook, but in the bottom of a bowl shared with friends.
-It’s about the steam rising from the plate, the clinking of glasses, and the pride of a chef who is cooking the exact same recipe their great-grandfather did.
+Vercelli reminds us that the best travel experiences aren’t found in a flashy guidebook, but in the bottom of a bowl shared with friends.
+It’s about the steam rising from the plate and the pride of a chef who is cooking a recipe that belongs to the land.